benjamin-korobkin/Warriors-of-Tanach/README.md

 ### Prophets
 - Each player starts with one
-- Introduce rule-bending and tactical disruption
+- Introduce tactical disruption

 ---

-## Planned Improvements
+## Future Plans

 - UI polish and clarity
 - Smarter, less predictable AI